Skip to main content

 INTIMATE PARTNER VIOLENCE AND GUNS

-Federal law prohibits purchase and possession of firearms and ammunition by people who have been convicted in any court of a “misdemeanor crime of domestic violence” and/or who are subject to certain domestic violence protective orders.
-A conviction for a misdemeanor crime of domestic violence represents the third most frequent reason for denial of an application to purchase a firearm by the FBI, after a felony conviction and an outstanding arrest warrant.
+According to longstanding federal laws, people who have been convicted in any court of a misdemeanor crime of domestic violence and/or who are subject to certain domestic violence protective orders are prohibited from purchasing and possessing firearms and ammunition.
+Being convicted for a misdemeanor crime of domestic violence is the third most frequent reason for the denial of an application to purchase a firearm by the FBI.

 Many states have adopted laws that fill gaps in federal law by more comprehensively restricting access to firearms and ammunition by domestic abusers.
 Examples of state laws include:

-• Requiring reporting domestic violence offender identities to databases used for firearm purchaser background checks
+- Requiring officials to submit records regarding domestic violence offenses to databases used for firearm purchaser background checks

 Understanding Perpetrators and Victims